Coach Carter

 Coach Carter is a 2005 American biographical sports drama film starring Samuel L. Jackson and directed by Thomas Carter.
 It is based on the true story of Richmond High School basketball coach Ken Carter, who made headlines in 1999 for suspending his undefeated high school basketball team due to poor academic results.
 The screenplay was co-written by John Gatins and Mark Schwahn.
 The cast features Rob Brown, Channing Tatum (in his film debut), Debbi Morgan, Robert Ri'chard, and singer Ashanti.

-The film was a coproduction between MTV Films and Tollin/Robbins Productions.
+The film was a co-production between MTV Films and Tollin/Robbins Productions.
 It was commercially distributed by Paramount Pictures for theatrical release and home video rental.
 The film explores professional ethics, academics, and athletics.
 The sports action in the film was coordinated by Mark Ellis.
 On January 11, the film's soundtrack was released by Capitol Records, and the film's score was composed and orchestrated by musician Trevor Rabin.
-Coach Carter was released in the United States on January 14, 2005, and earned $77 million.
+Coach Carter was released in the United States on January 14, 2005, and earned $76.7 million on a $30 million budget.
 It received a varied reception from critics.